mwaura-wycleaf/mwaura-wycleaf/README.md

  About Me

-- 🎓 Computer Science Student
+-  Computer Science Student
-- 💻 Passionate about Web Development
+-  Passionate about Web Development
-- 🌱 Currently learning React, Node.js, PHP, and MySQL
+- 🌱Currently learning React, Node.js, PHP, and MySQL
-- 🔨 Building projects to strengthen full-stack development skills
+- Building projects to strengthen full-stack development skills
-- 📚 Constantly learning and improving one step at a time
+- Constantly learning and improving one step at a time

 ---